atugman/IBM-Cloud/Labs/ALB-Lab/alb-lab.md

 - An IBM Cloud account

-  - *Use the code VPC1000 for $1,000 in IBM Cloud VPC credits!
+  - *Use code ```VPC1000``` for $1,000 in IBM Cloud VPC credits!
 This will more than cover the cost of the lab, which will only be a nominal expense since we'll destroy the environment afterwards.*

 - An administrator account, or a user or service ID with:
     - Manager or higher permissions for VPC